markjacksonfishing/katacoda/monitor-lab07/step8.md

-Sysdig Secure allows you to configure different policies for image scanning, so you can create custom behaviour with different rules.
+Sysdig Secure allows you to configure different policies for image scanning, so you can create custom behavior with different rules.

+Go to **Image Scanning** → **Scanning Policies** → **Default Policy**.
 For this Lab, Sysdig Secure must be configured with the following minimum settings:

 ![Scanning Policies](/sysdig/scenarios/monitor-lab07/assets/image15.png)